Creative operations – Key concepts to boost success

 Ironically, a creative attitude toward creative operations is the best approach.
-Creative operations drive a project forward and bolster efficiency standards, but sometimes the methods of pushing creative procedures forward becomes stale and too rigid.
-Break free from stagnation with creative outlook toward creative operations.
+These essential processes drive a project forward and bolster efficiency standards.
+However, sometimes the methods of pushing creative procedures forward become stale.
+Break free from this stagnation with a dynamic, creative outlook toward creative operations.
 Here’s a guide to get you onto the right path.

 Creative operations is the system that increases workflow and oversees deadlines within a creative process.
-Creative operations gives creative team members insight into what’s happening throughout a campaign.
-It is the solution to maximize workflow and ensure assets are completed on time.
+It gives creative team members insight into what’s happening throughout a campaign.
+It is a clear solution to maximize workflow and ensure assets are completed on time.

-As formulation of creative operations brought forth a fundamental foundation to streamline creative projects, the need for a system to measure creative operations as a program was born.
+Creative operations encourages the streamlining of sophisticated projects.
+As a result, the need for a system to measure them was born.
 Walk the tightrope between restriction and efficiency by checking limitations placed onto team members.
 Chances are that a few key tweaks here and there will improve the overall outlook and efficiency of teams.

-Let creative output flourish by keeping structure within reason.
-Imposing too much structure onto an unstructured concept is bound to remove some of the creative nature.
-In setting up creative operations, organizations are attempting to maximize their creative output and provide structure and timeliness.
-However, too often the approach focuses on the construction of the operation and not on operation itself.
-By taking a step back and analyzing creative operations, organizations allow for maximum creativity while still upholding the valuable structure that pushes projects through on time.
+Let creative output flourish by maintaining a reasonable structure.
+Imposing too much structure onto a concept squashes creativity.
+In setting up creative operations, organizations maximize their creative output and provide structure and timeliness.
+However, too often the approach focuses on building the process rather than the operation itself.
+By taking a step back and analyzing, organizations allow for maximum creativity while upholding important project structure.

-A common example of this concept is when creative operations managers review the success of their implemented structures.
+A common example of this concept is when administrators and managers review the success of their implemented structures.
 So often the manager benefits greatly by adjusting schedules and deadlines to allow for further creative production.
 Keep this in mind as you review your own processes.

-Creative operations involve work with departments which may be newly created or developed.
-The same approach taken toward an engineering department isn’t going to work the same for a design department.
-Creative team members need different structures and deadlines within each campaign project.
+Creative operations involve work with newly developed departments.
+The same approach taken toward an engineering department isn’t going to work for a design department.
+It’s clear that creative team members need different structures and deadlines within each campaign project.
 Otherwise, teams just won’t function at a high level.

-Take advantage of the fact that a creative team has different ideas of how things are completed in order to succeed.
-As you establish creative operations, ensure they include enough space for different types of members or departments to interact and produce the way that best suits them.
+Take advantage of the fact that a creative team has different ideas in order to succeed.
+As you establish creative operations, ensure they include enough space for different types of members to interact and produce the way that best suits them.
 This is a key component of workflow management and creative teams can have structure without inhibiting creativity.

-A system designed specifically with creative teams in mind is digital asset management.
-Remove part of the creative operation procedure by using the storage provided by DAM to stay technologically current and provide sufficient access to creative content.
+A system designed specifically with creative teams in mind is digital asset management (DAM).
+Remove part of the creative operation procedure by using the storage provided by DAM.
+It will keep you technologically current and provide sufficient access to creative content.

-Hard stats and analytics verify creative operations are efficient.
-Data and statistics present facts and numbers to prove that creative operations are delivering effective campaigns.
+Hard stats and analytics verify that creative operations are efficient.
+Data and statistics present facts and numbers to prove that teams are delivering effective campaigns.
 Make certain to analyze numbers and change expectations based on the data.

-The prudent way to accomplish optimized creative operations through data is trial and error.
+The prudent way to optimize creative operations through data is trial and error.
 Tweak allowance percentages and change timelines from time to time.
 This includes things like percentage of revisions requested per project or how many days are given to each.
-By putting creative operations under a microscope and measuring its success with data, organizations achieve more success and accurate understanding of what is working and what isn’t.
+By putting this important process under a microscope and measuring its success with data, organizations get an accurate understanding of what is working and what isn’t.

 The best example of this concept is when creative operations managers apply advanced metrics to cut through flaws in their systems.
 This improves the entire functionality of each campaign.